-The Three Most Common Body Types & What They Mean for Your Fitness
+Common Body Types & How They Affect Your Fitness

 Fitness is one of the most variable, diverse and unique things in your whole life.
 Absolutely everyone is different, and your fitness is not as black and white as you might like to think.
 That goes for your body type too.
 Everyone feels like they know someone who can eat what they want and gain no weight, and everyone knows some people find it difficult to lose weight.
 The thing is; neither of them means you're healthy, unhealthy, or even fit.
 There's WAY more to it than that.
 That's where body types can come into play.

 Your fitness is made up of a cocktail of things.
 Your genetics, fitness, diet, environment and your lifestyle, in general, can all have a massive impact on your physique.
 With that being said, there are some things that are a little more out of your control and that are difficult to change.